Ackee-Blockchain/wake/docs/testing-framework/troubleshooting.md

 }
 ```

-To debug the latter case, print a call trace of the failing transaction.
+To debug the latter case, print the call trace of the failing transaction.
 The trace should contain the failing call in a malformed way.

 ```python
 from wake.testing import *